Detecting Bladder Cancer With a Urine Test

 - Cystoscopy: In this test, a small tube with an attached camera is inserted into the bladder through the urethra.
 Using the camera, the doctor examines the inside of the bladder for signs of cancer.

 - Biopsy: During a cystoscopy, doctors sometimes use a tool to take a biopsy of a suspected tumor.
-The sampled tissue is removed from the body and tested to confirm the cancer diagnosis.
+The sampled tissue is removed from the body and tested to confirm the bladder cancer diagnosis and find out the type of tumor (stage and grade).

 - Cytology: Cytology attempts to diagnose bladder cancer by counting the cancer cells in a urine sample.
 However, because cytology relies on people to manually count cells under a microscope, the results can sometimes be unreliable.